Therapy for PTSD

 • First-line treatment for PTSD is trauma-focused psychotherapy.

-• ARC Psychiatry offers two evidence-based psychotherapies for PTSD: Cognitive Processing Therapy (CPT) and Eye Movement Desensitization and Reprocessing (EMDR)
+• ARC Psychiatry offers evidence-based psychotherapy for PTSD - Eye Movement Desensitization and Reprocessing (EMDR).

 What is EMDR?